Mead Sour Anyone? Mix up the Best, Easy and Delicious Mead Cocktail ever!

 I continued to browse through the store and the St. Ambrose Draft Style Mead Wild Ginger grabbed my attention.
 The clear, mild-flavored drink contained a hint of ginger and honey.
 Nothing like beer; this gluten-free, bubbly beverage reminded me of a slightly sweet sparkling white wine.

 Another excellent Mead worth noting is the Moonlight Meadery, Fling Mead.
 It has an orange blossom honey flavor, along with hints of Rhubarb and Strawberries.

 Martini or cocktail, I find that a good shake makes all the difference in the world.
 I have at least a dozen shakers, but this one from here is my favorite.
 It doesn’t leak, the cap will measure from 1/2 to 1.5 ounces, and it is dishwasher safe.
 You can’t go wrong with this stainless steel cocktail shaker.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost).
 As an associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 How to make a Mead Sour

 Pour the gin, Mead, simple syrup, lemon juice, and Grand Marnier into a shaker with ice.
 Shake a few times and then pour the ingredients into a glass with ice.
-The lemon juice can be freshly squeezed or from a bottle, but if you are freshly squeezing it, try this lemon squeezer from OXO.
+The lemon juice can be freshly squeezed or from a bottle, but if you are freshly squeezing it, try this lemon squeezer.

 Garnish the cocktail with a wedge of orange and a Maraschino cherry.